DoomBuoy/Telecom_Campaign/README.md

 A telecommunication company recently launched a marketing campaign to promote the adoption of their new subscription plan among customers.
 This Project provides assistance in gaining a comprehensive understanding of their customers and identifying the customer segments that display the highest responsiveness to marketing campaigns.

+This EDA provides a thorough understanding of the dataset's structure, distributions, relationships, and potential challenges for further analysis or modeling.

+**Data science and visualization techniques** are central to this project, enabling the extraction of actionable insights from complex customer data.
+Through a combination of statistical analysis and rich visualizations (such as histograms, boxplots, pie charts, and heatmaps), the project uncovers patterns, trends, and key drivers of customer behavior.
+These visual tools not only make the data more accessible but also support informed decision-making for targeted marketing strategies in the telecom sector.

-This project notebook performs a comprehensive Exploratory Data Analysis (EDA) on the Telecom Campaign dataset.
+This project's jupyter notebook performs a comprehensive Exploratory Data Analysis (EDA) on the Telecom Campaign dataset.
 The key steps and analyses include:

 - Data Import & Cleaning: The raw CSV data is cleaned using string manipulation to correct formatting issues, remove extraneous quotes, and standardize column names and values.
 - Initial Exploration: The dataset's structure is examined, including data types, summary statistics, and checks for missing or duplicate values (with duplicates removed).